 - other temporary facilities

-Operators must register with AEP before constructing, operating or reclaiming a Class I pit.
+Operators must register with the Alberta government before constructing, operating or reclaiming a Class I pit.
 They must also follow the requirements of:

 - the Code of Practice for Pits